The metaverse is bullshit

 In an hour-and-a-half keynote, the only real ideas Facebook presented for living in the metaverse were having a virtual version of your house (made up of crappy 3D rendered objects), attending virtual meetings (so you can't even turn off your camera if you're feeling Zoom fatigue) and having a virtual workspace instead of a physical one (never mind how clunky and awkward a virtual desktop is compared to a real one).
 So much development on the metaverse is focusing on recreating worse versions of things we already have in the real world.
 This metaverse pitch, seemingly, is just another avenue for selling people the same crap.

-In an interview earlier this year, Sweeney said that the killer feature of the metaverse will be "you and your friends together having great social experiences.
-Being in a 3D world, interacting together."
+In an interview earlier this year, Sweeney said that the killer feature of the metaverse will be "you and your friends together having great social experiences" and "being in a 3D world, interacting together."
 He uses Fortnite as an example.
 But what about the metaverse will make that experience better?
 We've been playing games and chatting for decades!
 What do we truly have to gain by trying to merge all entertainment into one giant Ivan Ooze of content?

 Social media and telecom companies are evidence enough that consolidation is bad.
 Even when we get amazing AR glasses that let us play a more realistic Pokémon Go, I don't need that Pokémon to carry over to my crappy metaverse mansion.
 Even when we get brain computer interfaces, I don't want to live in the embodied internet, because tactile sensation is a huge part of how we experience the world, and clicking a mouse feels better than making a finger gun in empty air.